Dense generic well-rounded lattices: Preliminaries

-The benefit from well-rounded lattices is now multi-fold: they contain the maximizers of the minimum product distance, the densest lattice sphere packings, as well as the global minimizers of the flatness factor, which is closely related to the theta series as shown above.
+It was proved in \cite{towards} that the minimizer of the flatness factor is a WR lattice.
+Now, the benefit from WR lattices is now multi-fold: they contain the maximizers of the minimum product distance, the densest lattice sphere packings, as well as the global minimizers of the flatness factor, which is closely related to the theta series as shown by Equation \eqref{eq: dual theta flatness factor formula}.
 For more details, see \cite[Sec.
-VI]{towards},\cite{Sarnak-Strombergsson,coulangeon,delone}.
+VI]{towards}, \cite{Sarnak-Strombergsson,coulangeon,delone}.
+Hence, well-rounded lattices make an excellent candidate space for reliable and secure wireless communications.

-As a conclusion, lattice codes should be designed such that the whole signal quality range from weak to strong can be covered at once.
-This goal can be achieved by full diversity lattices with large minimum product distance having dense lattice packings and small flatness factors.
-To this end, well-rounded (sub)lattices should be utilized \cite{siso,mimo}.
-Nevertheless, the densest possible packing does not necessarily yield the best performance, as demonstrated in \cite{towards}, but the kissing number also plays a role, and hence generic well-rounded lattices are of a particular interest.
+As we mentioned, the minimization of the theta function is in general a very hard problem.
+Hence, we can aim at studying its truncations.
+The longer the shortest vector and the smaller the kissing number, the smaller the dominating term in the theta series becomes (see Section \ref{sec:gwr} for more details).
+From this, the question of how to construct GWR lattices with good packing densities has a clear practical motivation and acts as the driving force for the findings of this paper.